Best Boulder Problems in Fontainebleau / PART 1

-PRO TIP!
-Create your free account to 27 Crags and get one week free access to Fontainebleau topos.
+Create your free account to 27 Crags and get one week free access to the most complete topos of Fontainebleau.

 Here's a PART 1 with some of the most beautiful routes in Font.
 As always the beauty of a route, just like the grade, is a highly subjective thing.
 Nevertheless, if you see a problem missing or you don't agree about the beauty of a line mentioned, don't hesitate to leave a comment in the end of the blog!
 PART 2 can be found here.

 95.2 sector is one of the biggest in Font offering close to 350 problems.
 In addition to the individual routes, it has plenty of nice circuits for those willing to test their endurance.
 The boulders dry fast after the rain and it's very suitable for families if the approach is not too long for the little ones.

 Also a small fact in case you're wondering: 95.2 got its name from the height of the hill where majority of the boulders reside.

 L'ectoplasme (blue #38) 4+, M. Mannermaa: Really nice one!

 Jeu de Dalle (white #8) 6B, M. Uponen: Also without the big hold left close to arete.
 Sensitive climbing.